 The authors thank current and former members of the Berger lab, as well as Scott Keeney and Corentin Claeys Bouuaert for helpful discussions and critical feedback.
 The authors also thank Kevin Corbett for assisting with the use of models based on previously-published SAXS data.
 This work was supported by a National Science Foundation graduate research fellowship (DGE 1106400 to TJW) and the National Institute of Health (RO1 CA077373 to JMB).

 - Geeta J Narlikar, Reviewing Editor, University of California, San Francisco, United States

-© 2018, Wendorff & Berger
+© 2018, Wendorff et al.

-This article is distributed under the terms of the Creative Commons Attribution License permitting unrestricted use and redistribution provided that the original author and source are credited.
+This article is distributed under the terms of the Creative Commons Attribution License, which permits unrestricted use and redistribution provided that the original author and source are credited.